 Benefit Description You Pay

 Orthopedic and prosthetic devices (cont.)
 High Option Standard Option

+Prosthetic replacements provided less than 3 years after the last one we covered Shoes and over-the-counter orthotics All Charges All Charges

-Wigs (including cranial prostheses), except for scalp hair prosthesis for hair loss due to chemotherapy for the treatment of cancer, as stated above All Charges All Charges
+Wigs (including cranial prostheses), except for scalp hair prosthesis for hair loss due to chemotherapy for the treatment of cancer, as stated above

 Ourable medical equipment (DME) High Option Standard Option

 Durable medical equipment (DME) is equipment and supplies that: 20% of the Plan allowance after deductible 30% of the Plan allowance

 • Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury)

 Are medically necessary

 Are primarily and customarily used only for a medical purpose

 Are generally useful only to a person with an illness or injury

 Are designed for prolonged use

 Serve a specific therapeutic purpose in the treatment of an illness or injury

+Medical foods and low protein food products for a person with Single Gene Inborn Errors of Metabolism

 We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
 Covered items include:

 • Oxygen,

 Dialysis equipment,

 Hospital beds,

 Wheelchairs,

 • Crutches,

 • Walkers,

 Blood glucose monitors,

 Insulin pumps, and

 Speech-generating devices.

 Note: Call us at (800) 235-7111 as soon as your Plan physician prescribes this equipment.
 We will arrange with a healthcare provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.

 Not covered: All Charges All Charges

 Exercise and bathroom equipment

-Lifts, such as seat, chair, or van lifts

-• Car seats

-Air conditioners, humidifiers, dehumidifiers, and purifiers

-Breast pumps